Gluten-Free Shepherd's Pie Two Ways (one vegan)

 All images & content are copyright protected, all rights reserved.
 Please do not use our images or content without prior permission.
 Thank you.

 We used plain organic soy milk (non-GMO) as our non-dairy milk of choice.
 We love its creamy richness.
 Though a neutral tasting coconut, or nut milk would also work.
-(And for those of you asking about using moo-derived milk, butter, and real cheese, sure.
-Dairy will work in this recipe.)

 For those of you into the vegan nutritional yeast thang, you could season the gravy with a spoonful of nutritional yeast; add just enough to give the sauce some depth.